deanmarti/Reflective_Journaling_Tool/README.md

 pip install openai
 ```

-2. Obtain an API key from OpenAI.
+2. Create your API end point on Azure OpenAI.
 You can sign up for an API key at https://beta.openai.com/signup/.

-3. Save your API key in a file named `key_openai.txt` in the same directory as the chatbot script.
+3. Save your API key in a file named `key_openai.txt` and API base URL for Azure in `api_openai.txt` in the same directory as the chatbot script.

 4. Run the chatbot script: